ShunSakurai/check_forbidden/README.md

 Installer is now being developed.
 For the moment, please do the following:

 - Download dist.zip and decompress it
-- Rename the folder to "check_forbidden" or any name you like
+- Rename the folder to "Check Forbidden" or any name you like
 - Move it to C:\Program Files
 - Create a shortcut of the .exe file and add it to your Desktop, to your tools folder, or to C:\ProgramData\Microsoft\Windows\Start Menu\Programs